Linear algebra and group theory: 16a. Weingarten formula

 (3) This technology has always been something rival to the Lie algebra theory, and a further increase in popularity came from the series of papers \cite{bb+}, \cite{bbc}, \cite{bco}, \cite{bsp}, extending this formula to the quantum group setting, where no Lie theory is available.

-(4) Finally, at the level of the applications, there are many of them, but probably the most popular ones, in recent times, came from the series of quantum information theory papers of Collins-Nechita \cite{cn1}, \cite{cn2}, \cite{cn3}, heavily relying on this formula.
+(4) Finally, at the level of the applications, there are many of them, but probably the most popular ones, in recent times, came from quantum information theory work of Collins-Nechita, \cite{cne} and subsequent papers, heavily relying on this formula.

 Back to work now, as a first illustration for Theorem 16.3, let us discuss the computation of the Weingarten function for $S_N$.
 For this purpose, we can use the following result, which actually shows that the Weingarten formula is not really needed for $S_N$: